FREQUENTLY ASKED QUESTIONS

 How long does it take?

 Completion time varies depending on a number of factors.
-At the moment I am running about a 8/10 week wait for filming, but we can get the ball rolling on your new showreel as soon as you're ready to book, as I suggest that we need that time to prep, rehearse and get ready.
+At the moment I am running a 4/5 month wait for filming (ouch, I know!), but we can get the ball rolling on your new showreel as soon as you're ready to book, as I suggest that we need that time to prep, rehearse and get ready.

 Once you've booked, paid the deposit and filled in the welcome pack, I will set aside some time to start working on your scripts.
-I aim to do this within 2 weeks after your initial booking, which gives you plenty of time to work on them (if I am particularly busy, I will let you know if this is going to take longer, but I guarantee you'll have plenty of time to learn the scripts).
+I aim to have the scripts to you within 4-6 weeks before we film, so you've got time to prep.

 Once we've filmed, I will start editing your scenes and aim to have the first completed edit to you within a week of filming.
 It is then up to you how long you take to feedback and ask to make any changes you feel are necessary.
 I ask that you do this ASAP as I wouldn't want your final showreel edit to be delayed.